Foundry376/Mailspring/CONTRIBUTING.md

 ## Installing Prerequisites

-You'll need git and a recent version of Node.JS (any v17.1.0+ is recommended with npm v8.1.2+). [nvm](https://github.com/creationix/nvm) is also highly recommended.
+You'll need git and a recent version of Node.JS (currently v16.X is recommended with npm v8.1.2+). [nvm](https://github.com/creationix/nvm) is also highly recommended.
 Based on your platform, you'll also need: